moosetek/Website/README.md

-# Web Pages
+# Website
-All of the pages on the MooseTek website.
+The `master` branch contains all of the source code for the MooseTek website.
+The  `CSS` branch contains all of the stylesheets.